 Please leave all cash, valuables and jewelry at home, since there are no lockers and the hospital assumes no responsibility for patient valuables.
-Also, please leave cell phones and electronic devices at home, as they CAN NOT be used in the hospital.

 Please bring with you:

-Upon arrival to the hospital please proceed to Same-Day Admitting on the East end of the 2nd Floor of Southlake Regional Health Centre.
+Upon arrival to the hospital please proceed to Same-Day Admit on the East end of the 2nd Floor of Southlake Regional Health Centre.
 After registering, your family and friends will be asked to wait in the Surgical Admissions Waiting room on the 2nd Floor during your procedure.

 Estimated length of stay in hospital will be approximately 6-9 days after the surgical procedure for the vast majority of patients.